Losant/losant-docs/docs/events/overview.md

 In the above example, the workflow is trigger whenever an event is created with a specific level (info, warning, error, critical) and specific subject.
 The workflow then sends an SMS message to alert the user.

-## Events Lifecycle
+## Events Life Cycle

-Events include basic lifecycle features for proper organization and handling.
+Events include basic life cycle features for proper organization and handling.

 `
 New -> Acknowledged -> Resolved